sebastianspicker/phyphox-arduino-classroom-kit/README.md

 **Bluetooth / phyphox app:**

 - **Arduino not found in phyphox:** Make sure the Arduino is powered and not connected to another device.
 Bluetooth LE does not show up in the system Bluetooth settings -- the phyphox app handles the connection directly.
-- **No data / flat plot:** Check that you imported the correct `*.phyphox` file for the sensor you want.
+- **No data / flat plot:** Check that you imported the correct file from `experiments/` for the sensor you want.
 Each experiment selects a different sensor mode on the Arduino.
 - **Board not advertising after flash:** Power-cycle the Arduino.
 If it still does not advertise as `phyphox-sense`, re-flash the sketch.

 **Build tools:**